 In the past, the low interest rate environment has adversely affected the Group's net interest income and the value of its trading and non-trading fixed income portfolios, and resulted in a loss of customer deposits as well as an increase in the liabilities relating to the Group's existing pension plans.
-Furthermore, interest rates are expected to remain low for a longer period of time.
+Furthermore, while interest rates may remain low for a longer period of time, major central banks have begun increasing or signalling that they expect to increase interest rates in response to rising inflation concerns.
 Future changes in interest rates, including increasing interest rates or changes in the current negative short-term interest rates in the Group's home market, could adversely affect its businesses and results.
-Recent interest rate cuts by national governments and central banks in response to the COVID-19 outbreak, including in the U.S., could also adversely impact the Group's net interest income, including in its International Wealth Management and Asia Pacific divisions due to their larger share of U.S. dollar-denominated deposits.
+Interest rate cuts by national governments and central banks could also adversely impact the Group's net interest income.
 In addition, movements in equity markets have affected the value of the Group's trading and non-trading equity portfolios, while the historical strength of the Swiss franc has adversely affected the Group's revenues and net income and exposed it to currency exchange rate risk.
-Further, diverging monetary policies among the major economies in which the Group operates, in particular among the Board of Governors of the U.S. Federal Reserve System (the "Fed"), the European Central Bank and the Swiss National Bank (the "SNB"), may adversely affect its results.
+Further, diverging monetary policies among the major economies in which the Group operates, in particular among the Board of Governors of the Fed, the European Central Bank and the Swiss National Bank (the "SNB"), may adversely affect its results.